 Partners: Volunteers, including Boy Scout troops and civic groups.

-In addition to natural history, the Jim Beam Nature Preserve boasts cultural treasures that include significant stretches of dry laid stone fences providing a glimpse into the past of the local bluegrass area.
-The nature preserve is also located near the Camp Nelson Civil War Heritage Park.
+In addition to natural history, the Jim Beam Nature Preserve boasts a one mile loop trail that showcases cultural treasures such as significant stretches of dry laid stone fences providing a glimpse into the past of the local bluegrass area.
+The trail also includes an overlook that provides a view of the Kentucky River when the leaves are off the trees.
+The nature preserve is conveniently located near the Camp Nelson Civil War Heritage Park.

 Plants to See